Samsonite: History

-In 2005, the company was acquired by Marcello Bottoli, former CEO of Louis Vuitton, to pull them out of a long slump.
+In 2005, the company was acquired by Marcello Bottoli, former CEO of Louis Vuitton, to pull it out of a long slump.
 Bottoli left the company in 2009.

-In July 2007, finance investor CVC Capital Partners took over Samsonite for $1.7 billion.
+In July 2007, private equity firm CVC Capital Partners took over Samsonite for $1.7 billion.
 CVC Capital Partners Ltd. became Samsonite's fifth owner in 21 years.

-On September 2, 2009, Samsonite Company Store LLC (U.S. Retail Division), formally known as Samsonite Company Stores Inc, filed Chapter 11 bankruptcy.
+On September 2, 2009, Samsonite Company Store LLC (U.S. retail division), formally known as Samsonite Company Stores Inc., filed for Chapter 11 bankruptcy.
 It planned to close up to 50% of its stores and discontinue the "Black Label" brand in the United States.

-2011 - Present

-In June 2011, Samsonite raised US$1.25 billion in an initial public offering in Hong Kong.
+In June 2011, Samsonite raised $1.25 billion in an initial public offering in Hong Kong.

-In August 2012 Samsonite paid $35 million in cash to buy the high-end luggage brand Hartmann, which was founded in 1877.
+In August 2012, Samsonite paid $35 million in cash to buy the high-end luggage brand Hartmann, which was founded in 1877.

-In June 2014, Samsonite agreed to buy technical outdoor backpack brand Gregory Mountain Products from Black Diamond, Inc., for US$85.0 million in cash.
+In June 2014, Samsonite agreed to buy technical outdoor backpack brand Gregory Mountain Products from Black Diamond, Inc., for $85 million in cash.

-In March 2016, Samsonite agreed to buy luxury baggage maker Tumi for $1.8 billion in its largest ever acquisition.
+In March 2016, Samsonite agreed to buy luxury baggage maker Tumi Inc. for $1.8 billion in its largest ever acquisition.

-In April 2017, Samsonite agreed to acquire eBags for $105 million in cash. eBags generated $158.5 million in sales in 2016, up 23.5% from $128.3 million in 2015.
+In April 2017, Samsonite agreed to acquire eBags.com for $105 million in cash.

-Entry into the toy market
+In 2023, Samsonite was rated the best overall luggage for travelers by Good Housekeeping Magazine.

+In September 2023, Bloomberg reported that Samsonite was exploring the possibility of a second listing in the U.S. as the luggage maker looked to broaden its investor base.

+Toy manufacture

-Beginning in 1961, Samsonite manufactured and distributed Lego building toys for the North American market under license from the Danish parent firm.
+Beginning in 1961, Samsonite manufactured and distributed Lego building toys for the North American market under license from the Lego Group.
 A licensing dispute ended the arrangement in the U.S. in 1972, but Samsonite remained the distributor in Canada until 1986.
-Albert H. Reckler, then head of Military and export sales for the luggage division, brought the idea of manufacturing and selling Lego in the U.S. to Samsonite.
+Albert H. Reckler, then head of military and export sales for the luggage division, brought the idea of manufacturing and selling Lego in the U.S. to Samsonite.
 He and Stan A. Clamage were instrumental in establishing the Lego brand in the United States.
 This was part of an overall company expansion into toy manufacturing in the 1960s that was abandoned in the 1970s.

 Production

-Forty percent of all Samsonite hard luggage is manufactured at its plant in Nashik, India.
+In 2008, 40% of all Samsonite hard luggage was manufactured at its plant in Nashik, India.

 Samsonite has two assembly plants in Hungary.

-Samsonite currently has a Better Business Organization rating of 'F', primarily because of Customer Service.
+In 2022, Samsonite announced plans to move production to Japan.

+In April 2023, Samsonite announced plans to expand its manufacturing in Nashik as the demand for travel has increased.
+Samsonite India plans to invest ₹1,100,000,000 –1,150,000,000 to enhance its hard luggage manufacturing capacity from 500,000 pieces a month to 750,000 pieces by the end of the following year.
+The expansion will include 180,000 square feet of land for the plant to expand on.